lauromoraes/microbiom/README.md

-# microbiom
+# Microbiome analysis pipeline
-Microbiome analysis pipeline.
+This project provides tools to implement an analytical pipeline to describe and compare microbiomes.